 You will receive access to the Plaza Premium Lounge in Heathrow Terminal 5.
 This is not a Priority Pass lounge but American Express Platinum Business cardholders can get access, with a guest, by showing their Platinum card at the front desk.
-You can also access American Express Centurion lounges with a guest, including the upcoming one in Heathrow Terminal 3.
+You can also access American Express Centurion lounges with a guest, including the brand new Centurion Lounge in Heathrow Terminal 3.

 You will receive comprehensive travel insurance.
 This is a very valuable benefit because of the high level of coverage available – you can take a look at the policy document here (PDF).
 This is a substantially stronger insurance package than you get with the personal version of Platinum.
 There is NO EXCESS to pay at any time, there is no requirement to use the Platinum Card to pay for anything and you are covered up to the age of 80.

 You will receive Gold status in the Marriott Bonvoy hotel loyalty scheme.
 This will give added benefits at Marriott, Renaissance, Sheraton, Westin, W, aloft, St Regis, The Ritz-Carlton, The Luxury Collection etc properties – almost 30 brands in total.

 You will receive Gold status in the Radisson Rewards hotel loyalty scheme.
 This will give added benefits at Radisson Blu / RED, Park Plaza and Park Inn hotels.